LeonResearch/BayesPRM-Search/README.md

 The [`recipes` README](recipes/README.md) includes launch commands and config files in order to replicate our results.

-# Nots on using vLLM serving
+# Notes on using vLLM serving
 First launch the vLLM servers with launch_vllm, where you can set the number of vLLM servers, ports, and their corresponing device.
 ```shell
 bash launch_vllm.sh